Thekkady

 Jungle Camp

-The Periyar tiger reserve is a very well maintained area managed by the forest department in Kerala.
+The Periyar tiger reserve is a very well-maintained area managed by the forest department in Kerala.
 The area is clean and if you are looking for a peaceful walk through its dense forest of towering trees and artistic roots, it’s an ideal place.
-Jungle Camp is envisaged as a programme where visitors get an opportunity to camp outdoors in tents in the sylvan surroundings of the forest.
-The site is located at the river viewpoint along the banks of the Periyar river at Vallakkadavu in Periyar Tiger Reserve and nestled in picturesque surroundings.
+Jungle Camp is envisaged as a program where visitors get an opportunity to camp outdoors in tents in the sylvan surroundings of the forest.
+The site is located at the river views along the banks of the Periyar River at Vallakkadavu in Periyar Tiger Reserve and is nestled in picturesque surroundings.

-This ecotourism package includes an orientation programme, a safari to Gavi, wildlife film shows, bird watching, trekking and a complimentary boat trip (optional) on the famous Periyar Lake.
+This ecotourism package includes an orientation program, a safari to Gavi, wildlife film shows, bird watching, trekking, and a complimentary boat trip (optional) on the famous Periyar Lake.
 Dinner on the first day and breakfast and lunch on the second day are included in the package.

 (complementary boating can be availed after the checkout time).